UDAY368/UDAY368/README.md

 ## Hey there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I'm Uday Kumar a Data Scientist and Data analyst.
-My passion for to do the lots of experiments with data, get the useful insights from them, by using this try to build, train and implement Machine Learning, Computer Vision and Natural Language Process models with deployment.
+I'm Uday Kumar, a Data Scientist and Data analyst.
+My passion for doing the lots of experiments with data, get the useful insights from them, by using this try to build, train and implement Machine Learning, Computer Vision and Natural Language Process models with deployment.

-I am open to learn the new technologies as quick as possible, and more actively on fallow the ongoing research in the field of Artificial Intelligence and collect the useful insights to create real time applications.
+I am open to learn the new technologies as quick as possible, and more actively on following the ongoing research in Artificial Intelligence and collect the useful insights to create real time applications.

 **Reach me out!**